cpske/ISP/assignment/week6/testing-django.md

+---
-## Test Installation of Another Student's django-polls Project
+title: Test Installation of Another Student's django-polls Project
+---

 This assignment was given before students added external configuration, so they may not have instructions for creating a `.env` file.